Chapter 9: Subterranean Homesick Blues

 So it went.

 Lily still couldn’t believe he was there.
-Sometimes she changed her route to take her past the desk just to make sure he hadn’t evaporated.
-She ached to ask how he’d come to the Station, why he’d broken a man’s arm in two places, whether Ishmael had told him to be a doctor too…
+Sometimes she changed her route to take her past the desk, just to make sure he hadn’t evaporated.
+She ached to ask how he’d come to the Station, why he’d almost killed that man, whether Ishmael had told him to be a doctor too…

 Abigail didn’t walk, she bustled — down the rows, into the supply room, past the pharmacy, over to the desk to lean over Michael and ask if he was having any trouble.
 And put her hand on his shoulder.